cgscreamer/EngineeringEquationHelper/Readme.md

 - python from https://www.python.org/downloads/
   (this was built in 3.12)
 - An IDE that can read python (PyCharm, visual studio code)
+- git and a git software

+## Installation
+1. Clone the repository
+2. Open in your IDE of choice or a terminal

 ## How to Use